mick001/CAD-drawings/README.md

 For 2D I use mostly LibreCAD and DraftSight while for 3D I use FreeCAD.

 ### Some examples
+Below you can find the pictures of some examples of drawings stored in this repository.

 #### Supporto (piastra)
 ![image 003](https://user-images.githubusercontent.com/13961654/53694316-5cf97680-3dad-11e9-947c-bde8081c4a91.png)